SpiffInc/polyn-cli/lib/polyn/templates/README.md

 ## Streams

-Each stream should have it's own configuration file under `./tf`
+Each stream should have its own configuration file under `./tf`.
+Run `polyn gen stream <stream_name>` to generate a new configuration file for a stream